DeadmanXXXII/Dragons_Lair/README.md

 # Dragons_Lair

 ## Only for Unix and Linux based architecture due to commands executed by scripts or alter for windows.
+## Works particularly well with wordpress based projects.
+Hence the comment as it was submitted to wordfence.

 Organize Your Project StructureEnsure your project structure looks like this:project-directory/ │